mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

 ## Feedback Welcome
 Have thoughts, improvements, or questions?
 I’d love to hear from you.
 Feel free to [open an issue](https://github.com/mirzafahad/realsense-multicam/issues) or reach out directly.

+## Note:
+This article also appears on [Medium](https://medium.com/@fahadmirza8/optimizing-multiple-realsense-camera-streaming-on-jetson-orin-e76c994ab09e).